gamesbook/pyprototypr/docs/core_shapes.rst

       - centred at x-position 3cm and at y-position 1cm
-      - *perimeter* defines the shape of 'hexagon' that is used to defined where the radial lines of the compass extend; in this case its in a hexagon with a default diameter of 1cm
+      - *perimeter* defines the shape of 'hexagon' that is used to defined where the radial lines of the compass extend; in this case its in a hexagon with a default diameter of 1cm, so lines extend in 6 directions i.e. no North or South
-      - lines extend, for a hexagon, in 6 directions i.e. no North or South
+      - *radii_stroke_width* defines the line thickness used for the radii
 ===== ======